+'''

+#include <sys/gdlextcb.h>

+#include <fcntl.h>

-#include <sys/gdlextcb.h> #include <fcntl.h> int fp ioctl (fp, cmd, arg, ext)
+int fp_ioctl (fp, cmd, arg, ext)

+'''

-fp Specifies the file pointer of the target GDLC. cmd Specifies the operation to be performed by GDLC.
-For a listing of all possible operators, see "ioctl Operations (op) for DLC" AIX 5L Version 5.2 Technical Reference: Communications Volume 1. arg Specifies the address of the parameter block.
-The argument for this parameter must be in the kernel space.
-For a listing of possible values, see "Parameter Blocks by ioctl Operation for DLC" AIX 5L Version 5.2 Technical Reference: Communications Volume 1. ext Specifies the extension parameter.
-This parameter is ignored by GDLC.
+Specifies the file pointer of the target GDLC.
+Specifies the operation to be performed by GDLC.
+For a listing of all possible operators, see "ioctl Operations (op) for DLC" AIX 5L Version 5.3 Technical Reference: Communications Volume 1.

+Specifies the address of the parameter block.
+The arg

+argument for this parameter must be in the kernel space.
+For a listing of possible values, see "Parameter Blocks by ioctl Operation for DLC" AIX 5L Version 5.3 Technical ignored by GDLC.